The Repeated Miracle: God Hears

 Benjamin Kreps:

-So Mark, thanks for your encouragement and recommendations.
+And so thank you, Mark, for the update.
 Thank you all for checking out the podcast.
-We'll see here next week.
+We'll see you here next week.
 Lord willing.
 Bye for now.